diogro/damelo.net/content/publication/HighSugarSelection/index.md

 ---
-title: "Reassessing the modularity of gene co-expression networks using the Stochastic Block Model"
+title: "Longitudinal sequencing reveals polygenic and epistatic nature of genomic response to selection"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here